iMAboud/iMSteam/README.md

 Adds pirated alternatives on Steam's website.

+## Update
+Added settings to toggle on/off on sites to show or hide them.
+Added Crack Status and GoG

 ## Features
 Searches for the Steam game you're viewing on the web-page on a cracked game.
 Features 6 sites (Online-fix | FitGirl | Skidrowreloaded | SteamRIP | Dodi Repacks | Gload.to)